yaxu/icfp24/src/icfp.md

 # Constructing patterns

 How does this work in practice?
+Let's have a look at how simple patterns are defined.
 For continuous patterns, we simply sample a value at the halfway point of the queried timespan.
-For example, a sinewave:
+For example, a sinewave with a period of one cycle:

 ```haskell
 sinewave :: Pattern Double